duinoWitchery/hd44780/README.md

 CHANGELOG
 ----------------------

+[1.3.2] - 2020-11-15
+ * fixes to hd44780_NTCU165ECPB i/o class for SPI and s/w SPI for esp32
+ * fix bug (oops) in begin() created when fixing timing issue
+ * fixed a few typos in comments
+ * fixed timing issue in begin() on VERY fast processors like ESP using pinIO

 [1.3.1] - 2020-08-10
+ * update version info for 1.3.1 release
  * hd44780_pinIO examples updated to support lcdkeypad on espduino32
  * hd44780_I2Cexp SoftwareWire example has link to version 1.5.1 issue
  * hd44780_pinIO updates for esp32 platform.
 ESP32 does not support analogWrite()